Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8Igl_hPAXPs.md

 date: "2020-08-25"
 layout: transcript
 topics:
-    - "story-lore"
+    - "story-and-lore"
-    - "story-lore/characters/ada"
+    - "story-and-lore/characters/ada"
-    - "story-lore/characters/caterina-parks"
+    - "story-and-lore/characters/caterina-parks"
-    - "story-lore/characters/steve"
+    - "story-and-lore/characters/steve"
 ---
 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will there be more narrative?